 History tells that bishop Aubert died in the year 720 AD, after performing and witnessing many miracles in Mount Saint-Michel.
-He was canonized by the Catholic church, and his remains were treated with great honors before the funeral in the church on top of the mount.
+He was canonized by the Catholic church, and his remains were treated with great honors, before the funeral in the church on top of the mount.
 His body remained buried there until the French Revolution of 1789, when the shrine was looted – after more than 1000 years of expansion and development by the Benedictine priests.
 In 1792 a doctor saved the skull of Saint Aubert, which pilgrims had venerated for 8 centuries.
-Finally, in 1856, the skull – the only remaining relic of the saint – was transferred to Saint-Gervaise Church, in Avranches.
+Finally, in 1856, the skull – the only remaining relic of the saint – was transferred to Saint-Gervaise church, in Avranches.

 We arrived in Avranches less than 20 minutes after leaving Mount Saint-Michel.
 A small French town of no particular distinction, finding Saint-Gervaise church was easy.
 We parked right in front of it, and read the sign at the entrance saying that the Relic – as Saint Aubert’s skull is called – is only on display certain days of the week.
 We were there on the wrong day.

 Disappointed but not deterred, we entered the church.
-It was almost dark, just faintly illuminated by candles lit here and there in front of old images of saints.
+It was dark, just faintly illuminated by candles lit here and there, in front of images of saints.
 The silence was heavy, we could hear the sound of our steps.
 Walking towards an illuminated room in the back, we saw a man staring at a crystal glass enclosure.
 To our surprise, contradicting the information on the sign outside, the Relic room was open, and we were right in it!